Bentonite

 CALCIUM BENTONITE

 Calcium Bentonite is created if exchangeable calcium ions are in predominance over exchangeable sodium ions.
 This is a non swelling type Bentonite.
-Calcium Bentonite finds its application in bleaching earth, petlitter and animal feed.
-When treated with soda ash and/or polyacrylates it is used in drilling muds.
+Calcium Bentonite finds its application in bleaching earth, petlitter, animal feed etc.

 SODIUM BENTONITE

 Sodium Bentonite is created if exchangeable sodium ions dominate over calcium and magnesium ions.
-It consists of good swelling, gelling and rheological properties.
-Due to these properties sodium based bentonite finds its application in foundry, iron ore pelletising, drilling, civil engineering, environmental protection and water proofing, when treated with soda ash and/or other chemical additives.
+It has good swelling, binding, gelling and rheological properties, these properties can further be enhanced by proper use of soda ash (Light), polyacrylates, CMC etc. Sodium Bentonite with enhanced binding properties finds its application in foundry, iron ore pelletising, drilling, environmental protection & water proofing, Pilng, Refractories etc..